 Raften from Infopop uses a bubbler to push the water into the top of the drum, and the fan pushes it out.
 When it is cold, or he is in a hurry, he speeds things up by using a water heater element to heat the bio up to about 130°F before adding the bubbler.
 The fan blows fresh air down into the drum, and the wet air goes out through the hole in the plywood.

 BobAbbey from infopop makes this sprayer out of 1/2" vinyl tubing with 1/8" holes every 4" supplied by an HF pump.
 A heating element is used in the tank to boost the temperature when necessary.

 The pictures above, donated by Legal Eagle of B100wh.com, show a spray type dry tank.
 The FF-316 Stainless Steel 145° Flat Fan nozzle from Bete, provides for the increase in surface area.
 The bypass valve on the nozzle manifold allows adjustment of the spray pattern.
 The fan keeps fresh low humidity air above the biodiesel for rapid evaporation.
 The spear heater is used to heat the biodiesel.

 imakebiodiesel from Ireland has a humidity problem and uses this setup using 2-300 grams of silica gel in a tray to desiccate the fresh air before blowing it into his150 liter dry tank.
 He also desiccates the air he uses to bubble it.

-update: imakebiodiesel has changed his setup by moving the fan out of his pail.
-The result is that only the air for bubbling is dessicated with the silica gel.
-This increases the length of time the silica gel lasts before recharging.
+Update: imakebiodiesel has changed his setup by moving the fan out of his pail.
+The result is that he only desiccates the air for bubbling with the silica gel.
+Doing so increases the length of time the silica gel lasts before recharging.
 His fan is now on a bit of plywood like Raften's above.
 Link to his description on infopop.

 Another related technique is the GL process.
-With the GL process we use a condenser to desicate the headspace when drying oil before it is processed into biodiesel.
+With the GL process, he uses a condenser to desiccate the headspace, when drying his oil, before he makes it into biodiesel.